 … a small slice of those consumers are paying down credit cards to the detriment of their mortgage loan.
 The number of consumers delinquent on their mortgages but current on their credit cards rose to 6.6% in the third quarter of 2009 from 4.3% in the first quarter of 2008, according to a TransUnion study of 27 million anonymous consumer records pulled randomly from its database.
 Meanwhile, the portion of those who fell behind on credit-card payments but paid their mortgage dropped to 3.6% from 4.1%.

-Many debtors have seemingly “logical” reasoning behind their choice to pay off credit cards instead of paying their mortgage:
+“Logical” reasoning behind paying off credit cards instead of the mortgage:

 - They are suffering under an upside down mortgage which is at risk of foreclosure anyway.